Are you ready to discover your college program?

 Computer Science Careers in South Dakota

-According to Forbes, major industries In South Dakota include retail, healthcare, and finance — all of which employ graduates of computer science programs in South Dakota.
+According to Forbes, major industries In South Dakota include retail, healthcare, and finance -- all of which employ graduates of computer science programs.
 Most major industries require skilled computer science professionals to manage networks, contribute to marketing and web design, manage digital files and records, and implement cybersecurity measures.

-Computer Science Employers in South Dakota
+Mean Salary for Computer Science Careers in South Dakota

 Computer Science Programs in South Dakota

 To improve the accessibility of higher education in the state, South Dakota's six public universities partnered with three regional university centers, allowing students to take courses from public universities at satellite locations.
 South Dakota State University, the largest system in the state, boasts campuses in Brookings, Aberdeen, Rapid City, and Sioux Falls.
 SDSU offers on-campus undergraduate and graduate computer science programs and departmental scholarships.
 The University of South Dakota offers three computer science degrees and a computer science minor.
 The state also provides a tool called Select Dakota to help students learn about public institutions and state-based financial aid and scholarship opportunities.

 Students increasingly choose to pursue online computer science programs in South Dakota, and many of the state's institutions provide distance education programs.
 Through the Electronic University Consortium of South Dakota (EUC), all six of the state's public institutions provide online courses and programs.
 The EUC offers the same affordable tuition rates to both in-state and out-of-state students, with all programs regionally accredited by the Higher Learning Commission.